 If yes, you need to inform the meeting.
-When it is discussed, you will have the right to make representations to the meeting as a member of the public, but must then withdraw from the meeting.
+When it is discussed, you will have the right to make representations to the meeting as would a member of the public, but you should not partake in general discussion or vote.